Breast Cancer & Urinary Incontinence

 Vaginal creams with estrogen can be applied to your vagina and aid in reversing UI symptoms caused by early or temporary menopause.

-Incontinence significantly impacts women’s mental health, so virtual or in-person support groups may help you during breast cancer treatment, recovery, or if you’re experiencing UI symptoms.
+Incontinence significantly impacts women’s mental health, so virtual or in-person support groups may help you during breast cancer treatment, recovery or if you’re experiencing UI symptoms.
+You can use the Aeroflow Urology Adult Support Group to connect with other women who may be experiencing UI symptoms.

 Aleece Fosnight